treeandsea/DroneController/CONTRIBUTING.md

 We track our bugs with [Github Issues](https://guides.github.com/features/issues/).
 Also please use our [template](https://github.com/treeandsea/DroneController/blob/community/.github/ISSUE_TEMPLATE/bug_report.md).

-Be as descriptive as you can and use precise title.
-In addition to that label it at least with `bug` but also with other matching tags.
+Be as descriptive as you can and use a precise title.
+In addition to that, label it at least with `bug` but also with other matching tags.
 This helps enormously on finding bugs for other users.

 ### Suggesting Enhancements